-- information about your visit, including the full Uniform Resource Locators (URL) clickstream to, through and from our site (including date and time); products you viewed or searched for; page response times, download errors, length of visits to certain pages, page interaction information, and methods used to browse away from the page and any phone number used to call our customer service number.
+- Internet Protocol (IP) address used to connect your computer to the Internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform, information about your visit, including the full Uniform Resource Locators (URL) clickstream to, through and from Our Site(s), (including date and time); product you viewed or search for; page response times, download errors, length of visits to certain pages, page interaction information, and methods used to browse away from the page and any phone number used to call Our customer service number (Other Information).

 We use information held about you in the following ways:

-- Information you give to us.
+Information you give to Us.
 We will use this information:

-- to carry out our obligations arising from any contracts entered into between you and us and to provide you with the information, products and services that you request from us;
+- to carry out Our obligations arising from any contracts entered into between you and Us and to provide you with the information, products and services that you request from Us;

-- If you are an existing customer, we will only contact you by electronic means (e-mail or SMS) with information about services we feel may be of benefit to you.
-If you are a new customer, we will contact you by electronic means only if you have consented to this.
-If you do not want us to use your data in this way, please tick the relevant box situated on the form on which we collect your data (the registration form);
+- if you are an existing customer, We will only contact you by electronic means (e-mail or SMS) with information about services We feel may be of benefit to you.
+If you are a new customer, We will contact you by electronic means only if you have consented to this.
+If you do not want Us to use your data in this way, please tick the relevant box situated on the form on which We collect your data (the registration form);

 - to notify you about changes to our service;

-- to ensure that content from our site is presented in the most effective manner for you and for your computer.
+- to ensure that content from Our Sites(s) is presented in the most effective manner for you and for your computer.

-- Information we collect about you.
+Information we collect about you.
 We will use this information:

-- to administer our site and for internal operations, including troubleshooting, data analysis, testing, research, statistical and survey purposes;
+- to administer Our Site(s) and for internal operations, including troubleshooting, data analysis, testing, research, statistical and survey purposes;

-- to improve our site to ensure that content is presented in the most effective manner for you and for your computer;
+- to improve Our Site(s) to ensure that content is presented in the most effective manner for you and for your Device/computer;

-- to allow you to participate in interactive features of our service, when you choose to do so;
+- to allow you to participate in interactive features of Our service, when you choose to do so;

-- as part of our efforts to keep our site safe and secure;
+- as part of Our efforts to keep Our Site(s) safe and secure;

-- Information we receive from other sources.
-We may combine this information with information you give to us and information we collect about you.
-We may us this information and the combined information for the purposes set out above (depending on the types of information we receive).
+Information we receive from other sources.
+We may combine this information with information you give to Us and information We collect about you.
+We may use this information and the combined information for the purposes set out above (depending on the types of information We receive).

 We may share your information with selected third parties including:

-- Business partners, suppliers and sub-contractors for the performance of any contract we enter into with you.
+- Business partners, suppliers and sub-contractors for the performance of any contract We enter into with you.

-- Analytics and search engine providers that assist us in the improvement and optimisation of our site.
+- Analytics and search engine providers that assist Us in the improvement and optimisation of Our Site(s).